Inventua/nucleus-core/Documentation/Reference/Configuration-Reference.md

 submitted as command-line arguments.
 Refer to the [Configuration](/Configuration/) page for information on how Nucleus loads configuration settings.

+> The default configuration settings, along with the settings which are set up automatically by the [Setup Wizard](/getting-started/#setup-wizard) are suitable for most users, so you don't need modify configuration files unless you require special settings.

 > The default `appSettings.json` file contains a full set of available configuration settings (some are commented out), which you should use as a reference for the file format.